Kitzoon/AltBotV2Updater/README.md

 # AltBotV2 Updater
-AltBotV2's Updater, dumped with dnSpy it has no obfuscation if you wanna use dnSpy to look at the code yourself.
+AltBotV2's Updater, dumped with dnSpy.
+Has no obfuscation if you wanna use dnSpy to look at the code yourself.

 # Link's
 Visit and install AltBotV2: https://altbot.xyz/

-# Do whatever you want with it
+# What's new
-compile and build, do what you want with it :D
+AltBotV2's updater got a full rewrite!
+I've updated all the files in this repo with the new rewrite. :)